pinely-international/tama/README.md

 ## JSX

-Proton supports React-like JSX, except that it maps directly to [Document](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) elements and allows any value to be put into attributes or as children of **any elements**.
+Proton supports JSX, it maps directly to [Document](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) elements and allows any value to be put into attributes or as children of **any elements**.
+And it has a flavor comparing to React JSX.

 ```xml
 <div className="product-card">